 My first attempt at frying chips at home was when I made homemade sweet potato chips a few weeks ago.
-The sweet potato chips were such a raving success, I instantly began brainstorming about what I could fry up next.
+The sweet potato chips were such a raving success, that I instantly began brainstorming about what I could fry up next.

 For me, the quality of our food is just as important as keeping to the budget.
 These homemade root veggie chips are fried in pastured lard, as compared to the canola, safflower, or sunflower oil used in the store-bought variety.